foundeo/cfdocs/CONTRIBUTING.md

 It should run on Adobe ColdFusion 10+ or Lucee 4.5+ please make sure any changes made to the codebase work on these platforms.
 Sadly that means you can't use member functions at this time.

+### How are my contributions licensed?

+Please see the [LICENSE](LICENSE) file.

+### Can I copy code examples from other sources?

+No - any examples or code submitted must be your own work.